spurll/manager/README.md

 * Python 3.6+

-## Setup
+## Configuration

-Prior to running, you must create a JSON configuration file that specifies the processes to be managed, and optionally the directory in which to place the logs:
+Prior to running, you should create a JSON configuration file that specifies the processes to be managed, and optionally the directory in which to place the logs:

 ```json